dremotion/Embedded-Software-Classroom/README.md

 ## Contribute
-If you'd like to contribute to this project and make it better, I am open to it.
+If you'd like to contribute to this project and make it better.
 Please reach out to me via this form [Currently not ready, please connect with me over my LinkedIn account meanwhile].

 ## Feedback